 In the past three decades, total fat and saturated fat (as a percentage of total calories) has continuously decreased in Western diets, while intake of omega-6 fatty acid (bad fats) increased and omega-3 fatty acid (good fats) decreased.
 This has resulted in a large increase in our omega-6-to-omega-3 ratio, from 1:1 for our ancestors to 20:1 today, or even higher.3

 This change in diet over time is directly related to the rise in obesity, inflammation, and cardiovascular disease.3-5

-Studies also show that risk of obesity rises with consumption of omega-6 fatty acids and decreases with omega-3 fats.
-A balanced 1:1 omega-6-to-omega-3 ratio is important for health, particularly in prevention and management of obesity.3
+Studies also show that the risk of obesity rises with the consumption of omega-6 fatty acids and decreases with omega-3 fats.
+A balanced 1:1 omega-6-to-omega-3 ratio is important for health, particularly in the prevention and management of obesity.3

 A very high omega-6-omega-3 ratio promotes many chronic diseases, like cardiovascular disease, cancer, inflammatory and autoimmune disease, rheumatoid arthritis, and asthma, whereas increased omega-3 fatty acids (reduced omega-6-omega-3 ratio) suppresses this effect.5

 - Flax seeds